Robotics

 Advanced programming Planification

-Vision for robotics Non conventional robots
+Vision for robotics Parallel, social and medical robots

 Middleware Project 2